Ann de Wees Allen

 Descended from William the Conqueror (b.
 1027)

-Pope Innocent III and King John I had a disagreement about
+Pope Innocent III and King John I had a disagreement

-1205 until 1213.
+lasted from 1205 until 1213.

 King John Signs the Magna Carta.